 I have lately got a few zines which I thought I’d review together in one go.
 ‘Nothing but Tags’, Guide, and another magazine that has no title.
 In some ways the three are quite similar.
 They’re fairly low key, contain no descriptive text or introductions, are similar in size and format, and hover around the same price range.
 However all three also have a different and specific focus to each other.

 Similarly Guide has a geographical focus but this time on Prague the capital of the Czech Republic.
-Prague also has a bohemian spirit and is the birthplace of the nations popular literary character; the subversive and anarchic Švejk.
-The cities graff embodies a similar spirit to him in that it challenges established graffiti convention and breaks the rules.
+Prague also has a bohemian spirit and is the birthplace of the nation’s popular literary character; the subversive and anarchic Švejk.
+The city’s graff embodies its own Švejkian spirit that challenges established graffiti convention and breaks the rules.
 Guide doesn’t contain any complicated wildstyles, extravagant productions, or even just a crisp line.
 Instead it’s full of messy awkward letters from the streets, with the pictures laid out at jaunty angles, a few in colour and others in fuzzy black and white.
 The whole thing feels like a high brow modern art publication but the content is actually interesting and genuine.

 In contrast to the other two ‘Nothing but Tags’ isn’t recording a place but instead an idea.
 Rather than putting the graffiti into specific context it displays the beauty of filthy tagged up walls, shutters, and doorways from various unnamed towns and countries.
 Each page can be appreciated as examples of marginal works of art that come together as an offensive mess.
 Tagging is generally under appreciated so it is always nice to have some space given over to them.
 In this case it’s actually quite a lot of space as the thing is pretty thick and all the photos are in full colour.